Power to the people – creating trust in data with collaborative governance

 Delivering a system of trust through collaborative data governance and self-service is just one of the opportunities available to evolving IT organizations.
 Through self-service, line of business users become more involved with the actual collection, cleansing, and qualification of data from a variety of sources, so that they can then analyze that data and use it for more informed decision-making.
 Currently, many companies—in their mad rush to become data-driven—are increasingly making decisions based on incomplete and inaccurate data.
 In fact, according to The Data Warehousing Institute, ‘dirty data’ is costing businesses $600B a year.
 Companies will continue to experience extreme loss and possible failure if they don’t have a sound data governance system in place.

 Collaborative data governance is an easy way for IT to help ensure that the quality, security, and accuracy of enterprise information is preserved in a self-service environment.
 Collaborative governance allows employees in an organization to correct, qualify and cleanse enterprise information.
 This helps IT because the master data records are being updated by those most familiar with or closest to the data itself (i.e. the marketing analyst who cleanses tradeshow leads, or the financial analyst who rectifies a budget spreadsheet).

 Additionally, fostering the crucial shift to more business user involvement with an organization’s critical data leads to numerous other benefits.
 For example, users save time and increase productivity when they work with trusted data.
 Marketing departments improve their campaigns.
 Call centers work with more reliable, accurate customer information, much to everyone’s satisfaction.
 And the enterprise gets better control over its most valuable asset: data.

-So my simple message to companies looking to become more data driven: digital transformation can be achieved—it’s all just a matter of trust.
+The simplest message to companies looking to become more data driven?
+Digital transformation can be achieved—it’s all a matter of trust.